harmony-ai-solutions/quickstart/memory_bank/techContext.md

 ### Integration Management by Harmony Link (New Workflow)
 - **Quickstart Repository Path**: Harmony Link's UI now requires the path to this quickstart repository to discover and manage integrations.
-- **UI-driven Configuration**: Users can configure Docker Compose files for individual services (e.g., Text-Generation WebUI, Harmony Speech Engine) directly through the Harmony Link UI.
+- **UI-driven Configuration (Docker Compose)**: Users can configure Docker Compose files for individual services (e.g., Text-Generation WebUI, Harmony Speech Engine) directly through the Harmony Link UI.
 These configurations are saved in the `.automation/` directory.
+- **UI-driven Configuration (Additional Files)**: Users can now directly edit integration-specific configuration files (e.g., `CMD_FLAGS.txt`, `config.yml`) through the Harmony Link UI, with support for device-specific files and a "Revert to Default" option using Git.
 - **UI-driven Control**: Start, stop, and restart external AI service containers directly from the Harmony Link UI.
 - **Centralized Orchestration**: Harmony Link acts as a privileged Docker client, capable of executing `docker compose` commands for the services defined in this repository, even when Harmony Link itself is containerized.
 - **Corrected Template Paths**: `env_file` and `volumes` paths in integration templates (e.g., `text-generation-webui`, `harmony-speech-engine`) have been adjusted from `../` to `../../` to correctly resolve when deployed via Harmony Link's `.automation` directory.